irotih/bank_sheets/README.md

 Bank is a Google Sheet for recording a bank balance.
 Typically (in the US) children under the age of 13 cannot open a traditional bank account.
 This application is designed for parents to track their kids' savings like a real bank would in order to teach them how bank accounts work, e.g. deposits, withdrawals, interest.

 ## Intended Use
 As a parent and/or legal guardian, you would childrens' earnings into your own savings account.
 You would then use the Bank application to keep track of how much money actually belongs to your children.
 Whenever your child wants to spend their money, record the withdrawal in Bank.
-Keep the Interest Rate (APR) field updated in the application so that it also generates the monthly interest payments.
+Keep the Interest Rate (APY) field updated in the application so that it also generates the monthly interest payments.
+Interest is compounded daily and deposited at the end of each month.

 ## Getting Started
 [Getting Started Instructions](./getting_started.md)